deco3500-2017/-/1_Research.md

 <h3>Designing for Trust</h3>
 https://airbnb.design/how-airbnb-designs-for-trust/
+Findings
- - Focus isn't on users trusting the company, but on trusting each other -"Design" as the mututal friend
+ - Focus isn't on users trusting the company, but on trusting each other
+ - "Design" as the mututal friend
- -AirBnB as a facilitator of social interactions -First impressions are important (more than half of airbnb customers are first time users at any one time)
+ - AirBnB as a facilitator of social interactions
+ - First impressions are important (more than half of airbnb customers are first time users at any one time)

 <h3>Standards and Expectations</h3>
 https://www.airbnb.com.au/standards